gpustack/llama-box/README.md

                                   layer range to apply the control vector(s) to, start and end inclusive --spm-infill             use Suffix/Prefix/Middle pattern for infill (instead of Prefix/Suffix/Middle) as some models prefer this (default: disabled)
-  -sp,   --special                special tokens output enabled (default: false) -ngl,  --gpu-layers N           number of layers to store in VRAM -sm,   --split-mode SPLIT_MODE  how to split the model across multiple GPUs, one of:
+  -sp,   --special                special tokens output enabled (default: false)
-                                    - none: use one GPU only
-                                    - layer (default): split layers and KV across GPUs
-                                    - row: split rows across GPUs -ts,   --tensor-split SPLIT     fraction of the model to offload to each GPU, comma-separated list of proportions, e.g. 3,1 -mg,   --main-gpu N             the GPU to use for the model (with split-mode = none), or for intermediate results and KV (with split-mode = row) (default: 0) --rpc SERVERS            comma separated list of RPC servers
+         --rpc SERVERS            comma separated list of RPC servers

 server/speculative: